Our Podiatry Clinic is at 34 Billing Rd Northampton NN1 5DQ. Free Car Park at Rear. Tel 01604 422772

 We can offer you basic foot treatment in Northampton for nail cutting including fingernail cutting for the elderly, hard skin removal, callus and corn removal or itchy toes and itchy feet to more advanced treatments like toenail problems that require ingrowing toenail surgery for the removal of infected or ingrown nails.
 Laser treatment for fungal nail infections is available and we have an offer at the moment, saving you £100's.
 See the costs of other clinics here.

 Ingrowing toenail surgery is performed under local anaesthetic, Nail surgery in Northampton is a permanent solution.

 Laser Verruca treatment, Laser Wart treatment or Laser Fungal Nail treatment.
 We have had great success with Laser Therapy for verrucas on the feet or treatment for warts on the fingers or anywhere on your body but we do offer other verruca treatments.
 There is acid treatment, electrocautery, dry needling for verrucas under local anaesthetic or verruca treatment and wart surgery under LA or a combination of the above.
 Our Podiatrist does not use Cryotherapy for verrucas due to poor results and you will find your GP no longer offers this treatment.

 We see many patients with heel pain.
 Plantar Fasciitis, pronounced fash-e-i-tis is the most common.
 There are many other conditions affecting the heel like heel spurs or plantar calcaneal bursitis (Policemans heel), child pain in the heels (Sever's Disease) and many more.

-We can also offer custom made orthotics and steroid injections including anaesthesia or just advise on physiotherapy.
+We can also offer custom made orthotics and steroid injections including anaesthesia, Guna Collagen injections in small joints and the knees or just advise on physiotherapy.
 Strapping is also available.